-Brian is the current Chairman of Carlow County Council (2018-2019) and was elected to Carlow County Council in May 2014 with 1,018 first preference votes.
-He is the youngest Cathaoirleach in over 100 years in Carlow and one of the youngest in the country.
+Brian was elected to Carlow County Council in May 2014 with 1,018 first preference votes, and was re-elected in 2019.
+He was Chairman of Carlow County Council in 2018-2019, and was the youngest Cathaoirleach in over 100 years in Carlow and one of the youngest in the country.

 Elected to the Carlow municipal district, Brian represents Rathvilly, Hacketstown, Clonmore, Tynock and Tullow in particular and is looking forward to canvassing the new local electoral area in 2019, which will incorporate Myshall, Kildavin, Clonegal, Ballon, Fenagh, The Fighting Cocks, Rathoe and Ardattin.